 If your business is still struggling to meet its target revenues after the reopening, your accountant can assist you in finding and assessing other financing options.
 Whether you’re looking into getting a long-term loan, working with an angel investor, or crowdfunding, it’s essential to know which option will benefit you the most.

-For more information about the financing options available to your business, check out this document (PDF, 215 KB) released by SBA.
+For more information about the financing options available to your business, you can also check out SBA's funding programs.

 Accountants vs Artificial Intelligence (AI)

 COVID-19 accelerates the digital transformation initiatives of organizations.
 But despite the rapid automation of accounting processes, accountants remain as the go-to people in providing sound financial advice and mitigating business risks.

 Automating the accounting workflow offers a faster and more streamlined way of managing your business finances.
 At around $30, you can already get decent accounting software that can reconcile bank transactions, track projects, and do other basic tasks for you.
 It’s a cost-effective option to lower your accounting costs, especially during a pandemic.

 At first look, AI seems like it’s taking over accounting jobs.
 But this isn’t the case.
 Even with the aid of machine learning, you’ll still need someone who can read, interpret, and make sense of your numbers.

 Look at it this way — your accounting software is the tool that makes tasks easier while your accountants are the people who make the software work.
 Imagine how a smartphone helps you communicate and shop even you’re not going outside your home.

 Without accountants who will manage and interpret the data, your software is nothing but another $30 purchase down the drain.
 Any tool will not function in itself if you don’t use and program it.